pyinvoke/invoke/sites/docs/invoke.rst

         --foo-arg
         --foo-arg-2

-    For detailed examples of how to use this option, see the bundled completion scripts stored in ``completion/`` in the source distribution.
+    For more details on how to make best use of this option, see the print-completion-script option below.

+.. option:: --print-completion-script=STRING

+    Print a completion script for the console type you prefer (bash, zsh or fish).
+This can be sourced into the current session in order to enjoy :ref:`tab-completion for tasks and options <tab-completion>`.

 .. option:: --hide=STRING